cscutcher/cscutcher.github.io.pelican/content/Blog/why-im-a-remote-working-fantatic.md

 I'll do everything I can to make it an option for more organisations and individuals.

-Just as well I work in XXX at Cisco developing telepresence and collaboration tools!
+Just as well I work in developing telepresence and collaboration tools!

 As I rant on about this a lot I've written this post to explain why I'm a